Sage/carbon/guides/02_building_basic_component.md

 Throughout our app the button has two possible types.
 Primary and Secondary.
 These two types provide different styling and we want the button to be secondary by default.
 This requirement means that we need to provide functionality so:
 * The button can consume a type prop
 * The prop must be defaulted to 'secondary'
-* The button can change the CSS class depending on this prop
+* The button accepts the CSS corresponding to its type

-First lets change the propTypes so that it includes a 'type' and that 'type' is defaulted to 'secondary'.
-In the example we use 'as' instead of type because 'type' is a reserved word.
+First lets change the propTypes so that it includes a `type` and that this is defaulted to `secondary`.
 * Note: A component doesn't need to define a propType to be able to use that prop.
-But it stated as good practice to define common and expected props.
+But it is good practice to define common and expected props.

 ```javascript
 // src/components/button/index.js